Runtime Reference

 It will take a few minutes to bootstrap.
 Once complete, you'll be able to interact with the Dojo prompt and access the web interface in a browser.

-and paste the private key directly in as an argument.
+If you want, you can use and additional `-c` option to specify a name for the pier.
+Without `-c`, the pier will be named the same as your ship.
+Note it's possible to use `-G` in lieu of `-k` and paste the private key directly in as an argument.
 This might be more convenient in the case of a moon.

-When you eventually shut down the ship, the binary will copy itself into the pier, so in future you can run it by doing /path/to/pier/.run
+When you eventually shut down the ship, the binary will copy itself into the pier, so in future you can run it by doing `/path/to/pier/.run`.

-Run ship
+### Run ship <a href="#run-ship" id="run-ship"></a>

 If a ship has already been boostrapped, you can run it by simply specifying the pier: